 When thinking about undertaking a course like this, one thing people really want to know is, can I make a business out of being an acupuncturist?

-We survey our graduates one year after leaving us, to find out whether our students are achieving what they want to.
+We survey our graduates one year and three years after leaving us, to find out whether they are achieving what they want to.
 After all the marketing and business advice we give, and the tools we provide for free (such as a fully launched website, information for GPs, and a place in our Five Element acupuncturist public register)…. how are our graduates actually doing in practice?

-The results for the latest group indicate all graduates are still in practice after one year.
-Phew, that’s a good start.
+The results to date indicate all graduates are still in practice.
+Phew, that’s a good start!

 But how does this compare to how much work would they like to be doing?

 On average, our graduates want to be carrying out 21 treatments per week.
 So, one year after leaving us, they are around 65% of the way to achieving their practice goals.

 Most importantly perhaps, as you consider embarking on the course, you can see that the course pays for itself in under one year and often considerably less (plus remember that you will also be earning money from your acupuncture practice in the final six months of the course!)